1000-976-Great Vocals

 Writer/Composer: Moose Charlap / Jule Styne / Carolyn Leigh / Betty Comden / Adolph Green (1953)

 She became a muse for Rodgers & Hammerstein musicals on Broadway, and a leading lady in many other Stage roles, spurred on by her effervescence, vitality and and her impeccable soprano vocals.
-She was perfect for roles such a Nellie Forbush from South Pacific, Maria Von Trapp from The Sound of Music and certainly even this number from Peter Pan.
+She was perfect for such roles as Nellie Forbush from South Pacific, Maria Von Trapp from The Sound of Music and certainly even this number from Peter Pan.
 She had remarkable clarity, phrasing and a gorgeous vibrato, becoming one the biggest female stars on Broadway from the 1940s through the 1960s.
-She also captivated audiences by her TV productions.
-She was so vivacious that everyone seems to fall in love with her…Wonderful and Thrilling!
+She also captivated audiences by her TV productions, including this role as Tinker Bell from the televised production of Peter Pan.
+She was so vivacious that everyone seems to fall in love with her…Wonderful and Simply Thrilling!

 Vocalist: Paula Cole